hiteshkotte/MILeS_2023/README.md

 app.py - Python flask application that needs to run on a web server to handle the website communication with the YOLO model.

 index.html - Html file to manage the website webpage and handle UI.
+(This can be found inside the "Templates" folder)

 The other scripts for each exercises is named with their following exercise names.